Through the storm we reach the shore

 From U2, 1987

-On May 17, 1987, 37 U.S. Sailors died and 21 were injured in the Persian Gulf during an unprovoked attack on the USS Stark (FFG-31).
-They’d been fired on by the Iraqis.
+On May 17, 1987, 37 U.S. Sailors died when their ship was attacked by the Iraqis.
+Another and 21 were injured.
+The Persian Gulf tragedy, known as the Stark Attack, was an unprovoked attack on the USS Stark (FFG-31).
 Most of those who died were Gen Xers, born in 1961 or later.